viktorsapozhok/kubernetes-cronjob-tutorial/README.md

 v0
 ```

-All good, move on to the next step.
+All good, we move on to the next step.

+## 5. Create and configure Kubernetes cluster